apache/mxnet/docs/how_to/perf.md

 # Some Tips for Improving MXNet Performance
 Even after fixing the training or deployment environment and parallelization scheme, a number of configuration settings and data-handling choices can impact the _MXNet_ performance.
-In this document, we address some tips for improving the _MXNet_ performance.
+In this document, we address some tips for improving _MXNet_ performance.

 Performance is mainly affected by the following 4 factors: